joshblack/notes-old/product-management/videos.md

 Des Traynor, Itercom

-> Obsess about your problem, not your products.
+> Obsess about your problem, not your product.